 Timothy D. Gronewold

-Timothy D. Gronewold, an attorney with Howard & Howard Attorneys PLLC, has been become a shareholder in the firm.
+Timothy D. Gronewold, an attorney with Howard & Howard Attorneys PLLC, and shareholder in the firm, has been reappointed to serve as a Member of the Labor & Employment Law Section Council.
 Gronewold concentrates his practice in commercial litigation, labor and employment law, and municipal law.

 Aaron Hankel was recently named a partner at Shook, Hardy & Bacon LLP in the firm’s office in Kansas City, Missouri.
 Hankel is a member of the firm’s Intellectual Property Group.
 He focuses on managing complex patent litigation matters for presentation at trial.

 Akira Irie has been elected partner at law firm Morrison & Foerster.